archebus/cs_learning_path/README.md

 * **Is this learning path easy?** No.
 * **Who is this for?** Geeks and Nerds who want to legitimately understand how computers function at multiple levels of abstraction.
-* **Is it free?** Kind of?
-Depends on your personal morality.
-Also many books are available on LibGen or through uni repositories.
-Google.
+* **Is it free?** Most resources are free or can be found if you're resourceful.
+Use your best judgment.
 * **Isn't this just a bunch of other learning resources strung together?** Yes.
 * **What about Frontend?** Google the The Odin Project
 * **Is the mathematics optional?** No. *(Maths is foundational, I thought I could skip it.
 But the deeper I got in the low levels the more I needed solid mathematics.
 That being said I don't control you.).*